Easy Smoked Brisket Recipe

 Step 6: Remove and Rest

-Be patient and wait for that soft butter-like feeling.
-We find many people get nervous and want to pull at a specific temperature.
+Be patient and wait for that soft butter-like feeling when probing in a few places.
+We find many people get nervous and want to pull the meat at a specific temperature.
 The range a brisket can be done will range anywhere from 195 degrees F to 215 degrees F. Trust the probe and keep checking every 15 minutes until you get that softer feel.

-Lastly, please make sure you let it rest for at least 30 minutes after removing it from the smoker!
+Lastly, please make sure you let the smoked brisket rest for at least 30 minutes after removing it from the smoker!

 Step 7: Slicing Brisket